Best Meal Planning Apps in 2026: 12 Apps Tested and Ranked

 | Best one-time purchase | Paprika — Recipe manager with no subscription ($4.99 once) |

-- Grocery list quality — Does it generate a consolidated, organized shopping list?
+- Grocery list quality (20%) — Does it generate a consolidated, organized shopping list automatically?
 Can you send it to a store or share it with your partner?
+Apps that make you build your own list were penalized.

-- Price vs. value — Is the value there for what you get?
-A $5/mo app that requires an hour of manual work is worse than an $8/mo app that saves you three hours.
+- Price vs. value (10%) — A $5/mo app that requires an hour of manual work is worse than an $8/mo app that saves you three hours.
+We evaluated what you actually get for your money.

-Meal planning apps compared: 2026 pricing and features
+Meal planning apps compared: 2026 features, pricing, and status

 |---|---|---|---|---|---|---|---|